 Once the process is complete, the software will mark the folders as Zero KB.
 Sometimes, other folders will not be regarded as Zero KB.
 This is because these are auto-recreated folders.

-Repeat steps 1-9 but instead of clicking “Junk Files” in step 3, click “Clutter” OR “Large & Old Files.”
+Repeat steps 1-9 but instead of clicking “System Junk” in step 3, click “Mail Trash” OR “Large & Old Files.”

 Partitioning your Mac hard drive or solid state drive can be done in multiple ways.
 We will explain these below:

 Method 1: Utilizing Boot Camp.

 If you want to operate the Windows operating system on your Mac, Boot Camp will be of use to you.
 The said software also comes with the so-called Boot Camp Assistant.

 This application can be used to partition your hard drive.
 With this, you can run macOS on one partition and Windows on the other.